Repetition Improves Language Model Embeddings: Additional Zero-shot Results

-\paragraph{Measuring the sensitivity of different embedding strategies to prompting.} We plot the sensitivity of classical, repetition, and summarization to different choices of prompts for different models in Figures~\ref{fig:mistral_7b_zero_shot_boxplots},~\ref{fig:llama_7b_zero_shot_boxplots}, and~\ref{fig:llama_13b_zero_shot_boxplots}.
+\paragraph{Measuring the sensitivity of different embedding strategies to prompting.} We plot the sensitivity of classical, repetition, and PromptEOL to different choices of prompts for different models in Figures~\ref{fig:mistral_7b_zero_shot_boxplots},~\ref{fig:llama_7b_zero_shot_boxplots}, and~\ref{fig:llama_13b_zero_shot_boxplots}.
 We also extend to plotting on all tested datasets individually in Figures~\ref{fig:mistral_7b_zero_shot_boxplots_all},~\ref{fig:llama_7b_zero_shot_boxplots_all}, and~\ref{fig:llama_13b_zero_shot_boxplots_all}.
-We observe that summarization is highly sensitive to the exact prompt used.
-However, neither classical nor echo were particularly sensitive in any case.
+We observe that PromptEOL is highly sensitive to the exact prompt used.
+However, neither classical nor echo were particularly sensitive.
 Consistently, mean token pooling outperformed last token pooling by a large factor.

-\paragraph{Evaluation of zero-shot results with different validation sets.} We include the zero results of validation using different MTEB datasets.
-For validation, we select one dataset from each category, as follows: classification: ImdbClassification; Pair Classification: TwitterSemEval2015; Clustering: TwentyNewsgroupsClustering; Retrieval: FiQA2018; STS: STSBenchmark, Reranking: StackOverflowDupQuestions.
-We plot these results for different models in Tables~\ref{tab:zero_shot_validation_mistral_7b},~\ref{tab:zero_shot_validation_llama_7b}, and~\ref{tab:zero_shot_validation_llama_13b}.
-We observe similar results across different validation sets, with minor variations in the performance.
-In addition, we the performance of each dataset when the prompts have been validated with FiQA2018 in Tables~\ref{tab:zero_shot_all_datasets_mistral_7b},~\ref{tab:zero_shot_all_datasets_llama_7b}, and~\ref{tab:zero_shot_all_datasets_llama_13b}.